cobbm/node-TZXParse/README.md

   Optional object which may consist of the following options:
   - `skipHeaders`: Type: Boolean, default: false<br />
     Skip all header blocks (type: 0x5a / 90 dec)

-This parser was reverse engineered via the detailed description of the .tzx format available at: http://k1.spdns.de/Develop/Projects/zasm/Info/TZX%20format.html